 Examples of Micro Cheating

-If you’re wondering whether messaging your ex or joining a crush for some drinks is micro cheating, ask yourself the following questions: Do I frequently withhold relevant information from my partner?
-Could my actions potentially hurt them or the relationship?
+Wondering if messaging your ex or having drinks with a crush counts as micro cheating?
+Ask yourself these questions: Do I withhold relevant information from my partner?
+Could my actions hurt them or the relationship?
 How would I feel if the roles were reversed?
-Your answers may clarify if micro cheating is at play or not, as they would reveal whether these acts elicit feelings of hurt and betrayal.
+These questions can help you determine if your behavior might be considered micro cheating, revealing whether it causes feelings of hurt and betrayal.

 - Messaging or texting someone in a flirtatious way